 Changes to the FAR/DFARS imposed by the recent Executive Order on Increasing our Nation’s Cybersecurity and the expected publication of the Final Rule for CMMC are now both expected in September, although the exact dates are still unknown.
 With all the expected changes, October promises to be a very busy time for defense contractors!

 Many business owners are still struggling to understand the basic processes associated with obtaining a CMMC certification.
-We created the (more…)
+We created the infographic below to illustrate the steps along the path to CMMC certification and maintenance.
+Like many of our materials, this infographic is freely shareable under the Creative Commons CC-BY-ND license.
+A PDF copy is also (more…)